n3-n2-n1/recount/DEPLOYMENT.md

 - Check MongoDB user permissions

 **Error: 500 Internal Server Error**
-- Check Railway logs: `railway logs`
+- Check Render logs in the "Logs" tab
 - Verify all environment variables are set
+- Check if service is awake (free tier sleeps after 15 min)

 ### Frontend Issues

 **Error: Cannot connect to API**
-- Verify Railway URL in `environment.prod.ts`
+- Verify Render URL in `environment.prod.ts`
 - Check CORS settings in backend
-- Check Railway backend is running
+- Check if Render backend is awake (make a request to wake it up)
+- Wait 30-60 seconds on first request (free tier)

 **Error: Build failed**
 - Check build logs in Vercel